How Credit Use Has Changed over the Years

 - The amount of credit card debt outstanding rose nearly threefold between 1990 and 2002, from $173 billion to $661 billion.

 - Home equity lending soared from $261 billion in 1993 to more than $1 trillion ten years later.

 Credit scoring got a huge boost in 1995.
-That’s when the country’s two biggest mortgage-finance agencies, Fannie Mae and Freddie Mac, recommended lenders use FICO credit scores.
+That’s when the country’s two biggest mortgage-finance agencies, Fannie Mae and Freddie Mac, recommended lenders use FICO credit scores, which is what Fair Isaac called its groundbreaking score.
 Because Fannie Mae and Freddie Mac purchase more than two-thirds of the mortgages made, their recommendations carry enormous weight in the home loan industry.

 The recommendations are also what finally began to bring credit scoring to the public’s attention.